alyssagoyal/alyssagoyal/readme.md

 ## ✨ About Me (For College Reviewers)

-I am a high school student passionate about Computer Science, driven by curiosity and a desire to create meaningful technology.
-My interest lies in understanding how systems work, solving logical problems, and transforming ideas into functional applications.
+I am a high school student deeply passionate about Computer Science, driven by curiosity and a desire to create meaningful technological solutions.
+I enjoy understanding how systems function, breaking down complex problems, and transforming ideas into structured, functional applications.

-Through hands-on projects and continuous self-learning, I am developing a solid foundation in programming, databases, and web development.
-I use GitHub as a way to document my academic growth, technical skills, and consistency over time.
+Through hands-on projects and continuous self-learning, I am building a strong foundation in programming, databases, and web development.
+My GitHub serves as a living record of my academic journey, showcasing my growth, consistency, and dedication to learning.

-My long-term vision is to pursue advanced studies in Computer Science and contribute to areas such as AI-driven solutions, human-centered technology, and innovative software development.
+My long-term vision is to pursue advanced studies in Computer Science and contribute to areas such as AI-driven systems, scalable software engineering, and human-centered technology.

 ---

 ## 🧠 Academic & Technical Focus

-📘
-Programming Fundamentals & Logic Building
+- 📘 Programming Fundamentals & Logic Building

-📗
-Web Development & UI Engineering
+- 📗 Web Development & UI Engineering

-📙
-Database Systems & Data Handling
+- 📙 Database Systems & Data Handling

-📕
-Introduction to AI & Machine Learning
+- 📕 Introduction to AI & Machine Learning

-📓
-Algorithmic Thinking & Problem Solving
+- 📓 Algorithmic Thinking & Problem Solving

 ---